 Frequently Asked Questions

 An easement is a legal document that grants certain rights to the utility in order to maintain, operate and future construct transmission lines.
 These easements are of perpetual nature which means they transfer from owner to owner.
-A copy of your easement may be found at your local county office that records (easement, deeds, etc.) unless property in question is in another county.
+A copy of your easement may be found in the county records in which the easement is located.

-Unfortunately, not all encroachments can be permitted and if they have not been properly reviewed and received written approval they are classified as Non-Permissible Encroachments.
+Unfortunately, not all encroachments can be permitted.
+If they have not been properly reviewed and received written approval they are classified as Non-Permissible Encroachments.
 This letter is an enforcement letter stating the encroachment and the issue it has caused or will cause.
 Please follow the instructions from the letter and contact the Encroachment Management employee listed within the letter to discuss further actions.